 The main threat to the Burren today comes not from grazing sheep and cattle but from people.

-Huge numbers visit each year, walking in their thousands over certain parts of the pavement and not all obeying the laws which forbid removal of plant material.
+Huge numbers visit each year, walking in their thousands over parts of the pavement.
+Most people don’t mean to cause harm, but still, many do.
+They move stones to make their own ‘megalithic monument’ or just a photogenic arrangement and not all obey the laws which forbid removal of plant material.

 The story is told of a teacher attending a summer course who picked an unusual little flower and brought it to the course leader for identification.
 The horrified leader confirmed that it was a rare orchid which flowers – and therefore produces seed – only about once every 20 years.